- Out and about

 First and foremost, to get around town, leave your car at home and use public transport!

-Buses will not run in the city centre from 7 am (3 pm on Sunday) onwards, and the routes of some lines will be limited.
+Buses no longer run in the city centre from 4pm on Thursdays to Saturdays and from 3pm on Sundays, and the routes of some lines are limited.

 You can pay for and validate your tickets directly using your bank card.